In This Section

 If you are unable to upload supporting documentation, paper documents may be sent directly to the Chemistry Department.

 For Applicants from a university outside Canada, the United States and the United Kingdom:

-Graduate Record Examination (GRE) General test scores are mandatory.
-While it is advantageous to submit a Subject GRE (Chemistry or another applicable subject) test score, it is not a requirement.
+Graduate Record Examination (GRE) General and Subject (Chemistry or another applicable subject) test scores are not mandatory.
+While it is advantageous to submit GRE test scores, it is not a requirement.

 Letters of Reference